autodesk-platform-services/vault-data-api-samples/VaultDataAPIDesktopSampleApp/README.md

 The Autodesk application Client ID and Vault Gateway address are entered in the application window at runtime.
 Authentication is completed in the system browser; the sample does not embed a browser control.

-See [Upload and check in files with the Vault Data API](docs/file-upload-and-check-in.md) for the complete upload protocol, request sequence, and endpoint reference.

 ## Build and run

 From this directory: